DavidLiedle/speargun/README.md

 Make sure you've got the DartVM installed on your system!
 I'm working with 1.13.0 as I write this on a MacBook Air with El Capitan 10.11.1 and Homebrew's Dart installed.

 ## Usage
-You can use `dart speargun.dart` to run with Dart, or just run `speargun`, a BASH shell script to run it as a single command.
+You can use `dart speargun.dart` to run with Dart, or just run `./speargun`, a BASH shell script to run it as a single command.

 ## Future Plans
 *Insert delusions of grandeur here*